MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 Summarize the plan to ensure it communicates and informs all relevant consumers, stakeholders, and management levels.

 - **Production Stages:** The monitoring solution should be ready for value when the service goes live, so planning can include lab or pre-production configuration (that is, in another subscription dedicated to supporting this) to experiment with and test your assumptions.
-In the cloud a production tenant is usually safe based on the overall governance.
+In the cloud, a production tenant is usually safe based on the overall governance.

 - **Strategy:** Plans can also map back to Monitoring and IT strategy so that the monitoring objectives trace back to the mission or business.
 It is dependent on if the workload is native cloud

 - **Targets:** In the plan, you should describe and analyze the target asset(s) or service(s) under consideration and if needed, map all of the components to be monitored to include service dependencies.
 Identify coverage gaps and determine who owns parts of the service.

-- **Solution:** For the monitoring solution, identify the consumers, stakeholders, suppliers, partners, access and instrumentation and monitoring aspects, focus, response, reports and dashboards (availability, security, user experience, etc.)
+- **Solution:** For the monitoring solution, identify the consumers, stakeholders, suppliers, partners, access, and instrumentation.
+Also monitoring aspects, focus, response, and reports and dashboards (availability, security, user experience, etc.)

 ### Lean and agile considerations

 - **Minimum Viable Product:** Let the plan define the minimum viable product, that is what is initially needed to go live, then continue to evolve the monitoring solution to maximize value.
-For example, you may define a future task later to build additional log-based workbooks, pinning to Azure dashboards, and expanding stakeholder access to the Azure portal.
+For example, you may define a future task later to build other log-based workbooks, pinning to Azure dashboards, and expanding stakeholder access to the Azure portal.

 - **Start Where You’re At and Get Value Fast:**  Rapidly and radically experiment, exploit with SaaS out of the box, because it's easy and valuable.

 - **Know the Guardrails:** Cloud is new and uncertain, so let experts guide you so that you don’t add risk, (for example, expose sensitive monitoring data).

-- **M365 Sits on Azure:**  Any good plan considers your Azure tenant with M365 as a major player.
-M365 depends on Azure AD, and Azure Monitor provides M365 integration with Endpoint management.
+- **Microsoft 365 Sits on Azure:**  Any good plan considers your Azure tenant with Microsoft 365 as a major player.
+Microsoft 365 depends on Azure AD, and Azure Monitor provides Microsoft 365 integration with Endpoint management.

 - **Observability Wins:**  Focus on total visibility before alerting, as alerting is now a cost.